MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 With the development of graph algorithms, some graph neural networks demonstrated high performance in learning knowledge graphs.
 How can we design and implement more complicated graph learning algorithms to better extract the knowledge in different knowledge graphs?
 And how can we bridge the gap between different knowledge graphs to generate more explicit or discourse knowledge?
-Meanwhile, how to construct knowledge graphs that are rich in commonsense knowledge?
+Is it possible to take advantage of commonsense knowledge graph to learn some inference knowledge?

 ### **Beside the above topics, I'm also actively participating researches in:**